 Rarity: You steal everypony's things, terrorize the town, and use me as a weapon against my own friends!
 Which, as horrible as it is, I can almost understand because you're a dragon and all, but this! (pulls off her ruined cape)This is a crime against fashion!

-In the Dan Vs episode "The Family Cruise", the perky cruise attendant is shocked when she sees Elise and her mother have destroyed the captain's deck and Dan has ripped out the steering wheel, then loses it when he tells her it will be fine.
+In the Dan Vs. episode "The Family Cruise", the perky cruise attendant is shocked when she sees Elise and her mother have destroyed the captain's deck and Dan has ripped out the helm, then loses it when he tells her it will be fine.
 She proceeds to threaten Dan, Chris, and Elise and her parents with the nose of a swordfish decoration, then lock them in the brig to leave them to die as the ship sails into a wormhole.

 Silly you.
 You dropped the car keys.
 Isn't that funny?
 One would think that if you could spend an afternoon delicately hand-wiping a collection of antique hand-painted commemorative Royal Worcester family dishes, then you could easily lift up a set of crude car keys.
 Just grab them again and get going.
 Mother of [expletive deleted]!!
 What the [expletive deleted] is wrong with you?!
 How [expletive deleted] hard is it to [expletive deleted] pick up a [expletive deleted] set of [expletive deleted] keys?!
 Throw those [expletive deleted] keys across the room!
 Take that you [expletive deleted] car [expletive deleted] keys!!
 You can wipe down these stupid [expletive deleted] plates but you can't [expletive deleted] grab some car keys?!
 Look, all the [expletive deleted] dishes are getting smashed!
 You're smashing all the [expletive deleted] dishes because you don't [expletive deleted] get to have a [expletive deleted] set of [expletive deleted] dishes!
 Good!
 Take that you [expletive deleted] plates.
 Take that!!